rmarathay-zz/opensrc/labs/lab1.md

 2) I would also avoid asking general questions, although that is a learning mechanism I employ it is hard for members of the StackOverflow community and other help forums to answer your problem.

+Free Culture Paragraph:
+All of the Terms of Service that we skip over when using a service or piece of software should be reviewed.
+Although Jesse did not make any money off his tinkering and presumably had no malicious intentions, large corporations and organizations look at everything not matter how small as a threat to their bottom line.
+Technology has gotten to the point where an individual armed with the correct information and knowledge can seriously damage establishment.
+This is scary especially to large companies that have issues scaling security and policies.
+Jesse's actions landed him in a lawsuit because of technicalities in legalese, I am now convinced that understanding the scope of your project, what it specifically affects and how you are going about affecting it all need to be taken into account.
+It is very important that you pay attention to licenses for software and intellectual property because they have larger consequences then most developers realize.

 ## Linux